literatecomputing/discourse-disable-unsubscribe/README.md

 # discourse-disable-unsubscribe

+Well, this worked in development, but the monkey patch isn't getting applied in production.
+And the reason for this plugin's existence exists no more, so it now exists only as an example of how to monkey patch in such a way that works in development but not in production.

 Allows a group to be added to settings such that members of that group will not have unsubscribe links in their notification emails.